lucywarren0/gomunky/about.md

 ---
 layout: about
 title: About Me
-caption: Oh hey - Munky is a Jekyll theme for portfolio websites.
+caption: Hey!
+Thanks for checking out my website!
 permalink: /aboutme/
 order: 4
 sidebar: false
 ---

+This is where I'll have a little blurb about myself.
+Name and general details, what I like and do.
+I am this and that, rah rah rah, weet woot.

-The Munky theme is aimed at portfolio websites.
+I'm using a Jekyll theme called Munky, aimed for portfolio websites.
 It features a blog, project, photography and about page.
 The theme is customizable through the `_config.yml` settings and by changing the sass variables in `_sass\munky.scss`.

-Support is included for [disqus] comments, [google analytics] and [jekyll-feed].

-Check the [github repository] for more information.

 [github repository]: https://github.com/GeertArien/jekyll-theme-munky
 [disqus]: https://disqus.com/